• egress •

 Part of Speech: Verb, Noun

 Meaning: No, this word does not refer to a female egret, as it might mislead you to believe.
 It simply refers to the act of leaving or exiting.
+It is the antonym of ingress "entrance, act of entering".

 Notes: Although many pronounce this word the same way as both a noun and verb, this is one of the many verbs in English that form a noun by simply moving the accent.
 The verb should be pronounced [i-gres] and the noun [ee-gres].
 A rather amazing fact about language is that we don't always have to add a suffix to create a new word from an old one; the simple shift of accent is all that is necessary.
 Other verb-noun combinations that do the same are survey, reject, and remake, among many, many others.
 Amaze your friends by keeping the different accents of these words straight.